 Planning an outdoor adventure trip?
-A trip where you’ll be tracking animals in the African savanna, hiking the wilderness, or cycling through another country?
+A trip where you’ll be tracking animals in the African savanna, hiking the national parks, or cycling through another country?
 You are surely excited about your plans, have a packing list begun, and daydreaming about your new adventure.
 But don’t go without reading these secret travel tips for outdoor travelers.
 Preparing your travel gear and clothing, as well as your expectations, will go a long way towards making your adventure travel a success.

 Read on for the secrets the guidebook doesn’t tell you about preparing for camp living, river rafting trips, and what to know before going on an African safari.

 This post includes affiliate links.
 We may get paid if you buy something or take an action after clicking on one of these.
 We have not received any products for review.
+DISCLOSURE